-The highest average scoring transdisciplinary domains of FLE application are the Private business sector (77%), Public service sector (68,65%) and Foreign economy sector (58,62%).
-IT sector is estimated among top 5 domains (48,5%).
+The highest average scoring transdisciplinary domains of FLE application are the Private business sector (75%), Public service sector (65%) and Foreign economy sector (58,62%).
+IT secto and AIr is estimated among top 5 domains (51%).
 However, the score range of Foreign economy sector demonstrates the highest standard deviation (8,65), indicative of an assessment gap as this domain as reliably transdisciplinary, informed by FLE content.

-Assessment of skills in FLE across different levels of study yielded the evocative results, as to the potential of foreign languages education for enhancing interoperability of different types of soft and professional skills.
-Key interoperable (soft) skills, across different skills frameworks, identified as enhanced by FLE are as follows: New knowledge creation; Innovative and adaptive thinking; Interdisciplinary connections; Social intellect; Emotional intellect; Digital literacy; Cognitive management; Makering outlook; Cross-cultural communication; Collaboration; Communication; Enterpreneurship, Creativity, Critical thinking, Innovativity, Leadership, Problem solving, Team-work, Facilitation/mediation, Coordination.
+Assessment of skills in FLE across different levels of study yielded the evocative results, as to the potential of foreign languages education for enhancing interoperability of different types of soft and professional skills).
+Key interoperable (soft) skills, across different skills frameworks, identified as enhanced by FLE are as follows:

+- New knowledge creation

+- Innovative and adaptive thinking

+- Interdisciplinary connections

+- Social intellect

+- Emotional intellect